sphaso/firebase-haskell-client/README.md

 - an environment variable is needed called "FIREBASE_CONF".
 It points to a file where you have
   - as a first line your Firebase Secret key
   - as a second line your Firebase root URL complete with a trailing slash
+- you need to add a JSON to your root as `{"haskell":"awesome"}` to pass the integration test

 Meeting 20160301: